gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [In a recent blog post](https://blog.gradle.org/preview-avoiding-task-configuration-time), we described a new API for creating and configuration `Task` instances that allow Gradle to avoid creating and configuring tasks that do not need to be executed.

-In this release, we now [recommend that you use this new API when working with tasks](userguide/task_configuration_avoidance.html).
+In this release, we now [recommend that you use this new API when working with tasks in your plugins](userguide/task_configuration_avoidance.html).
+We've updated our [Gradle Guide for implementing plugins](https://guides.gradle.org/implementing-gradle-plugins/) to use this new API.

 By default, the Kotlin DSL [uses the new APIs](current/userguide/kotlin_dsl.html#type-safe-accessors).